nnethercote/nnethercote.github.io/_posts/2022-01-05-rust-and-valgrind.md

 - When you haven't written any unsafe code, but you don't entirely trust some third-party crates that you are using.
 (Or even the standard library!)

+- **[Update]** Detecting memory leaks.
+These aren't common in Rust, but are possible (e.g. due to cycles in reference counted types) even in safe code.
+  They're not considered unsafe because they can't result in dangerous crashes or security vulnerabilities.

 Memcheck works well in these cases.
 Helgrind and DRD may also be useful, though I don't have any personal experience using them this way.